slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Live not in dreams but in contemplation of a reality that is perhaps the future.' -- Rainer Rilke*

 <!--
+If you can’t find pleasure in the simple or the mundane, then you won’t find pleasure anywhere.

+live life like it’s everyone else’s last day.

 > *'Just because you use your eyes, doesn’t mean you see what’s actually there.' -- Murray Carter*